abiolaah/abiolaah/README.md

-- 👋 Hi, I’m @abiolaah
+- 👋 Hi, I’m Victoria @abiolaah
 - 👀 I’m interested in Software Testing and Quality Assurance as well as Software Development.
-- I have experience working as a product manager
+- I have experience working as a product manager and testing product
-- 🌱 I’m currently learning automated testing with Cucumber
+- 🌱 I’m currently learning automated testing for Mobile Application
 - 💞️ I’m looking to collaborate on software development and  quality assurance tasks
-- 📫 You reach me via email at oluwapelumi.ajuwon@gmail.com
+- 📫 You reach me via email at victoria.ajuwon0@gmail.com
 - Also, check out my website on https://victoriajuwon.netlify.app/